Why bother to sequence your genome at home?

 Your eluate should be clear and colourless.
 Cloudy means salt carry-through - re-wash the column before library prep.

+The protocols are explicit that QC matters at this stage - in particular, you should check you've actually extracted enough DNA before committing it to a library prep.
 The standard tool for measuring DNA concentration is a Qubit fluorometer - ~$500.
 I don't own one.
 This caused issues on my first run: I loaded what I thought was enough DNA and got poor pore occupancy, with no way to know whether the extraction had under-yielded or library prep had failed.
 The fix I'm building is DIYnafluor - an open-source fluorometer assembled from AliExpress parts for ~$80.
-Build log incoming.
+I will post about this when I build it.

 3. Library preparation